tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

     note left of JIT: Back to Python code
 -->

-All of the bits in the middle between the JIT and the C implementation are "wasted work" because it's not needed for the actual execution of the user's program.
+All of the bits in the middle between the JIT and the C implementation (the entire `inc` function, really) are "wasted work" because it's not needed for the actual execution of the user's program.

-So even if the PyPy JIT is doing great work and has eliminated memory allocation in Python code---PyPy could have unboxed some heap allocated int into a C long---it still has to heap allocate a `PyObject*` ... only to throw both away soon after.
+So even if the PyPy JIT is doing great work and has eliminated memory allocation in Python code---PyPy could have unboxed some heap allocated Python integer object into a C long---it still has to heap allocate a `PyObject*` for the C API... only to throw it away soon after.

-If there was a way to communicate that `inc` expects an `long` and is going to unbox it into a C `long` (and will also return a C `long`) to PyPy, it wouldn't need to do any of these shenanigans.
+If there was a way to communicate that `inc` expects a `long` and is going to unbox it into a C `long` (and will also return a C `long`) to PyPy, it wouldn't need to do any of these shenanigans.

-proposal: <!-- TODO -->

-diagram: <!-- TODO -->

 And yes, ideally there wouldn't be a C API call at all.
 But sometimes you have to (perhaps because you have no control over the code), and you might as well